MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 From documentation to developer programs, forums, blogs, and samples, there are many resources available to help you on your game development journey.
 Here's a roundup of resources to know about as you begin developing your Windows 10 game.

-> **Note**   Xbox One development and select Windows 10 gaming features (Xbox Live Services, for example) are managed through programs such as ID@Xbox and Microsoft Studios.
+> **Note**   Xbox One development and select Windows 10 gaming features (Xbox Live Services, for example) are managed through various programs.
 This guide covers a broad range of resources, so you may find that some resources are inaccessible depending on the program you are in or your specific development role.
 Examples are links that resolve to developer.xboxlive.com, forums.xboxlive.com, xdi.xboxlive.com, or the Game Developer Network (GDN).
 For information about partnering with Microsoft, see [Developer Programs](#developer-programs).

 ### Game development documentation